 Because of the exciting news, we thought it would be fitting to cover this precious car in more detail.
 Want to see what the Isetta is all about?

-The egg-shaped microcar of only 7.5 ft long by 4.5 ft wide was the tiniest vehicle the Italian consumers had seen till then.
-It even got its nickname “The bubble car” because of the small size and shape.
+The egg-shaped microcar of only 7.5 ft long by 4.5 ft wide was the tiniest vehicle of its time.
+It even got its nickname “bubble car” because of its shape and size.

 In the late 1950s, Isetta was the top-selling single-cylinder car in the world with over 167,000 units sold.
 It peaked from 10,500 units sold in 1955 to more than double a year later.
 However, by the early 1960s, the vehicle started losing elements of its original design.
 It now used larger BMW engines and push-buttons instead of handles.

-When BMW entirely took control of the Isetta production, the German automaker re-engineered so much of the car that none of the parts between the BMW Isetta Moto Coupe and an original Iso Isetta were interchangeable.
-Soon, the production of the Isetta has entirely ceased.
+When BMW took the entire control of the Isetta production, the German automaker re-engineered so much of the car that none of the parts between the BMW Isetta Moto Coupe and an original Iso Isetta were interchangeable.
+Soon, the production of the Isetta ceased entirely.